alexa/ask-cli/docs/concepts/Deploy-Command.md

 # Deploy Command

-`askx deploy` deploys all the Alexa skill project resources by following the settings from the project config file (i.e. ask-resources.json).
+`ask deploy` deploys all the Alexa skill project resources by following the settings from the project config file (i.e. ask-resources.json).
 It will deploy each [resource component](./Alexa-Skill-Project-Definition.md) from the local file(s) to the target endpoint sequentially.
 The deploy flow for each component has been optimized to be executed only when new changes exist in the local (see [usage of lastDeployHash](#track-lastdeployhash)).
 Users of deploy command can focus more on the content within each component, and only control the deployment when it's necessary.

 This document focuses on explaining the deploy command in details for each type of resource that CLI deploys.
 If you are looking for references of the ask-resources config file, please check [here](./Alexa-Skill-Project-Definition.md).